Fastcode/NUClear/doc/overview.rst

 NUClear has been successfully applied in several projects for robotics and virtual reality.

 If you are starting a new project using NUClear the `NUClear Roles system <https://github.com/Fastcode/NUClearRoles>`_ is highly recommended as it wraps much of the complexity of managing modules.

-Why NUClear?
-************

-The primary advantages offered by NUClear are those of high data availability in a loosely coupled architecture.
-The result from these design goals is an extensible system with :ref:`faster communication` than other similar systems.

-//TODO:
-Ask Trent if he wanted this to go more indepth